-This sourdough cobbler is wonderfully quick and simple dessert.
-It is similar to a pie or a crisp, with a biscuit-based soured dough.
-Try it with your favourite of fruit.
-It’s a healthy and delicious treat whether you bake an apple cinnamon cobbler or a vanilla pear cobbler!
+This sourdough cobbler is a wonderfully quick and simple dessert.
+It is similar to a pie or a crisp, with a biscuit-based sourdough topping.

 This simple sourdough cobbler is delicious with any type of seasonal fruit.
-Here are few of my favourite flavours:
+Here are a few of my favourite flavours combinations:

-- Apple Pie: Use 2 1/2 lbs of fresh or frozen apples thinly sliced.
-Add in 1 tsp cinnamon, 1/4 tsp nutmeg, 1/2 tsp cloves.
+- Apple Pie: Use 2 1/2 lbs of fresh or frozen apples, thinly sliced.
+Add in 1 tsp ground cinnamon, 1/4 tsp ground nutmeg, 1/2 tsp ground cloves.

-- Vanilla Pear: Mix 2 1/2 lbs of fresh or frozen pears, with seeds from 1 vanilla pod or 2 tsp of vanilla extract.
+- Vanilla Pear: Mix 2 1/2 lbs of fresh or frozen pears along with the seeds from 1 vanilla pod or 2 tsp of vanilla extract.

 - Mixed berries: Use 2 1/2 lbs of your favourite berries, fresh or frozen, with a 1/2 tsp of cinnamon.